04. B+Tree Node and Insertion

 }

-The key size limit also ensures that an internal node can always host 2 keys.
+The key size limit also ensures that an internal node can at least host 2 keys.

 type BNode []byte // can be dumped to the disk